Bright Health Group (NYSE:BHG) Shares Gap Up to $11.08

-Bright Health Group, Inc. (NYSE:BHG)’s stock price gapped up before the market opened on Monday .
+Bright Health Group, Inc. (NYSE:BHG) gapped up prior to trading on Monday .
 The stock had previously closed at $11.08, but opened at $11.72.
-Bright Health Group shares last traded at $11.00, with a volume of 2,619 shares traded.
+Bright Health Group shares last traded at $11.00, with a volume of 2,619 shares trading hands.

-BHG has been the topic of a number of research reports.
-Citigroup initiated coverage on Bright Health Group in a research note on Monday, July 19th.
-They set a “neutral” rating and a $16.00 price target on the stock.
-JPMorgan Chase & Co. started coverage on Bright Health Group in a research note on Monday, July 19th.
-They issued a “neutral” rating and a $19.00 price objective on the stock.
+Several analysts have recently issued reports on BHG shares.
+Morgan Stanley started coverage on Bright Health Group in a research note on Monday, July 19th.
+They issued an “equal weight” rating and a $18.00 price objective on the stock.
 Piper Sandler started coverage on Bright Health Group in a research note on Monday, July 19th.
 They issued an “overweight” rating and a $24.00 price objective on the stock.
-Morgan Stanley started coverage on Bright Health Group in a research note on Monday, July 19th.
-They issued an “equal weight” rating and a $18.00 price objective on the stock.
-Finally, Wolfe Research started coverage on Bright Health Group in a research note on Monday, July 19th.
+Wolfe Research started coverage on Bright Health Group in a research note on Monday, July 19th.
 They issued a “peer perform” rating and a $15.00 price objective on the stock.
-Four analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Bright Health Group has a consensus rating of “Buy” and a consensus target price of $19.71.
+JPMorgan Chase & Co. started coverage on Bright Health Group in a research note on Monday, July 19th.
+They issued a “neutral” rating and a $19.00 price objective on the stock.
+Finally, The Goldman Sachs Group initiated coverage on Bright Health Group in a research note on Monday, July 19th.
+They issued a “buy” rating on the stock.
+Four investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus target price of $19.71.

 In other Bright Health Group news, major shareholder Scott D. Sandell bought 1,944,444 shares of the company’s stock in a transaction that occurred on Monday, June 28th.
 The shares were purchased at an average price of $18.00 per share, with a total value of $34,999,992.00.
 The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.